mhersson/mpls/README.md

     You can build the project using the following command:

+    *To include the math extension, you need to set `CGO_ENABLED=1` before running this command:*
     ```bash
     make build
     ```

-    This will compile the source code and create an executable.
+    This command will compile the source code and create an executable.

 3. **Install the executable**: